kylejray/kylejray.github.io/_posts/2023-08-15--mpi-tutorial-3.markdown

         if trial_n not in final_list:
             j += 1
-            # note we dont need the message boolean anymore
+            # note we don't need the message boolean anymore
             comm.send(trial_n, dest=0, tag=0)